CiaranCurran/Huxle.ai/README.md

 # Overview
+Huxle is a desktop application which uses live webcam footage to classify if you are focused on your screen.
+Huxle does this via transfer learning performed on Google's opensource ImageNet Deep Learning Neural Network classifier and the image processing library OpenCV.

+*
+*
+*
+*
+*
+*
+*
 This repo contains code for the "TensorFlow for poets 2" series of codelabs.

 There are multiple versions of this codelab depending on which version